 250.440 Jurisdiction of election judges at polls; punishment for violations.
 (1) For the purpose of holding elections and preserving order at the polls, the judges of election are appointed and invested with the jurisdiction and authority of justices of the peace during the time of holding elections.
-They, or a majority of them, may impose and enforce a fine not exceeding \$50 for each offense, to be applied to the benefit of the school fund, on any person who
+They, or a majority of them, may impose and enforce a fine not exceeding \$50 for each offense, to be applied to the benefit of the school fund, on any person who:

-- (a) Conducts himself in a disorderly or riotous manner at the polls and persists in such conduct after having been warned of the consequences - (b) Refuses to move 50 feet from the polls when directed - (c) Is detected in the commission, in the immediate presence of the judges, of any offenses defined by this chapter. - (2) On the refusal or neglect to forthwith pay the fine to the chairman, the judges, or a majority of them, may commit such person to the jail of the county for any time not exceeding 25 days, or until the fine is paid The sheriff, deputy sheriff, constable, jailer and policeman of any incorporated city are required to execute forthwith said order as though it had been issued by a magistrate in due form of law If no sheriff, deputy sheriff, constable or policeman is present, the judges may appoint a special constable or constables to execute their orders second board, the second board shall proceed to read and tally each ballot as required by this section and ORS 250.470.
+- (a) Conducts himself in a disorderly or riotous manner at the polls and persists in such conduct after having been warned of the consequences. - (b) Refuses to move 50 feet from the polls when directed. - (c) Is detected in the commission, in the immediate presence of the judges, of any offenses defined by this chapter. - (2) On the refusal or neglect to forthwith pay the fine to the chairman, the judges, or a majority of them, may commit such person to the jail of the county for any time not exceeding 25 days, or until the fine is paid.
+The sheriff, deputy sheriff, constable, jailer and policeman of any incorporated city are required to execute forthwith said order as though it had been issued by a magistrate in due form of law.
+If no sheriff, deputy sheriff, constable or policeman is present, the judges may appoint a special constable or constables to execute their orders.